Different Types of Leathers & Their Water Resistance

 Leather has a porous surface, similar to your skin.
 A myriad of tiny pores spread across the leather, acting as a pathway for water to seep through.
 Water absorption into these porous spaces can eventually cause damage, such as discoloration and stiffness.

 Leather likes to soak up moisture.
 Water, in particular, bonds with oil molecules naturally present in leather.
 As the water evaporates, it carries away these essential oils, leaving leather dry.
-The leather becomes brittle and cracks in this "dry rot" phase.
+In this "dry rot" phase, the leather becomes brittle and cracks.
 This is one of the reasons why leather care involves maintaining its original oils and avoiding excessive moisture.

 Use of Synthetics in Waterproofing Leather